Fiewor/ai-grader/README.md

 ### USE CASES
 #### FOR THE LECTURERS/GRADERS
 - Upload scanned answer booklets and marking guide and AI grades based on provided scoring
-- **Current limitation**: system can currently only grade simple written text.
-Cannot grade diagrams or math

 #### FOR THE STUDENTS
 - View result of graded tests